 10. Tiet Canh – Blood Soup

-Blood soup or pudding is a North Vietnamese dish made from the raw blood of various animals.
-This includes duck, pig, or goose, but it is typically duck.
-The blood is combined with fish sauce, and then meat and veggies are placed in blood, with turns into a jelly-like substance.
+Blood soup or pudding is a northern Vietnamese dish made from the raw blood of various animals.
+This includes duck, pig, or goose, but it is more commonly made of duck blood.
+The blood is combined with fish sauce, meat, and vegetables, turning it into a jelly-like substance.
 Spices might include pepper, coriander, mint, and chili.
-High in protein, this is a healthy food provided it comes from a healthy animal.
+This dish packs in iron and protein.

 Visit Vietnam to Experience Authentic (and Weird) Vietnamese Food

 Vietnam has many beautiful sights and experiences to offer the adventurous traveler.
-It is also known for its unique food.
-To enjoy authentic street food from Vietnam and other delicacies – including the infamous coconut worm – you need to come to Vietnam.
-Plan your trip today!
+Its unique food only adds to its charm.
+There is only one way to enjoy Vietnam’s authentic street food, fine dining, and other delicacies – including the infamous coconut worm – come visit!
+Vietnam Visa makes getting your visa easier than ever!
+Start planning your Vietnam trip today!